stuartemiddleton/glosat_table_dataset/README.md

 This work can be cited as:

+- Singh, L.G., Middleton, S.E.
+Data rescue of historical tables through semi-supervised table structure recognition.
+International Journal on Document Analysis and Recognition (IJDAR) 2025. https://doi.org/10.1007/s10032-025-00562-6

-Ziomek.
+- Ziomek.
 J. Middleton, S.E.
-GloSAT Historical Measurement Table Dataset: Enhanced Table Structure Recognition Annotation for Downstream Historical Data Rescue, 6th International Workshop on Historical Document Imaging and Processing (HIP-2021), Sept 5-6, 2021, Lausanne, Switzerland
+GloSAT Historical Measurement Table Dataset: Enhanced Table Structure Recognition Annotation for Downstream Historical Data Rescue, 6th International Workshop on Historical Document Imaging and Processing (HIP-2021), Sept 5-6, 2021, Lausanne, Switzerland.
 A pre-print of the HIP-2021 paper can be found on the authors website https://www.southampton.ac.uk/~sem03/HIP_2021.pdf

 This work is part of the GloSAT project https://www.glosat.org/ and supported by the Natural Environment Research Council (NE/S015604/1).
 The authors acknowledge the use of the IRIDIS High Performance Computing Facility, and associated support services at the University of Southampton, in the completion of this work.